robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

         };

-This first ensures that the incoming request was from an authentication (ie logged-on) user.
+This first ensures that the incoming request was from an authenticated (ie logged-on) user.
 It then checks that the incoming request included a *params* object and, within that, a *properties* object.
 We'll see later why those are important.